EdbMails EDB Recovery and Migration software

 Select required connection option

-• Enter the source Exchange server details and click the ‘Login’ button
+• Enter the source Exchange server details such as IP address (Domain name), Exchange version, Username and password.

 Login to source Exchange server